mahmoudsamhoud/Walmart-Data-Analysis-Using-MySQL/README.md

   - What is the average rating of each product line?

 ### Sales-Related Questions
-  - What is the most common payment method?
   - What is the total revenue by month?
   - What month had the largest COGS?
   - What product line had the largest revenue?